tigattack/blog.tiga.tech/content/posts/dell-optiplex-3070-5070-7070-linux-fan-speed/index.md

   - tigattack
 series: {}
 featuredImage: images/header.png
-lastmod: 2023-05-13T22:54:51.589Z
 ---

 {{< toc >}}

 {{< notice tip >}}
-It's quite likely this could also work with similar devices, for example the Optiplex 5050, 5060, and so on (incl. variations such as 30*x*0, 70*x*0), but I cannot personally confirm this.
+This is likely to work for other generations and classes of OptiPlex desktops (e.g. 3050, 5060, etc.), but I cannot personally confirm this.
 Attempt at your own risk.
 {{< /notice >}}

 # Preamble

-I recently bought myself a Dell Optiplex 5070 Micro to play with.
+I recently bought myself a Dell OptiPlex 5070 Micro to play with.
 It's the first node of what will be a 3-node cluster that I will use to start playing with Kubernetes in the real (read: non-virtualised) world.

 During the initial setup, I realised I couldn't see the fan speed with the `sensors` utility from the `lm-sensors` Linux package.